tmssngr/tinyC/lsra.md

 ```

 Interval `b2` ends at position 10, and one register (`r1`) is free until position 10.
-So we set this register to the current interval and move the latter to the active list.
+So we assign this register to the current interval and move the latter to the active list.
 This is a tiny optimization to reduce the number of moves.

 ```